alysondsouza/miniproject03/README.md

 go run . -name s3 -port 9002 -ips 9000:9001
 ```

-The FE (and client) is inserted in the folder `../frontEndNode` and run via the following commands:
+The _FE_'s (and clients) is inserted in the folder `../frontEndNode` and run via the following commands:

 ```pwsh
 go run . -name node1 -address localhost -port 5000